Scheduled maintenance in progress — First Saturday 8am–12pm PST. Results may be temporarily unavailable.

 The math is clean.
 If you charge $49/month and have 50 members, your gross is $2,450.
 After Stripe's 2.9% + $0.30 per transaction (roughly $72), you net around $2,279 — then subtract the $99 platform fee and you walk away with about $2,180.

-The downside: Skool's $99 platform fee hits hard when you're just starting out.
-If you have fewer than 3 paying members, you're net negative before Stripe even touches the transaction.
-But once you have consistent paying members, the flat fee becomes your biggest advantage — no percentage taken out of every dollar you earn.
+The downside: Skool's $99 flat fee hits hard when you're starting out.
+If you have fewer than 3 paying members, you're net negative before Stripe even touches a transaction.
+But once you have consistent paying members, the flat fee becomes your biggest advantage — no percentage taken from every dollar you earn.

 Best for:

-Creators who already have an audience and are confident they can get to 10+ paying members quickly.
-Skool's discovery features also make it easier to grow organically.
+Creators who already have an audience and are confident they can reach 10+ paying members quickly.
+Skool's built-in discovery features also help you grow organically.

 Circle Fees: One Plan Difference That Costs You